-The building was opened officially on 4 July 1927 with a ceremony attended by Premier John Bracken.
-It contained displays on natural resources (minerals, forests, game), labour bureau, fire protection, first aid treatment, mental hospital, bureau of health nurses, boys and girls’ clubs, Manitoba School for the Deaf, public school, dairy, livestock and poultry, women’s institutes, Manitoba Agricultural College, and other provincial departmental interests.
+The building’s original use was to house provincial exhibits that had previously been shown in the Crystal Palace and other buildings formerly at the site.
+Opened officially on 4 July 1927 at a ceremony attended by Premier John Bracken, it contained displays on natural resources (minerals, forests, game), labour bureau, fire protection, first aid treatment, mental hospital, bureau of health nurses, boys and girls’ clubs, Manitoba School for the Deaf, public school, dairy, livestock and poultry, women’s institutes, Manitoba Agricultural College, and other provincial departmental interests.
 Among the provincial representatives who assembled the exhibits were agricultural extension director Norman Cairns MacKay, agronomist Thomas James Harrison, animal scientist Gordon William Wood, entomologist Alvin Aalentine Mitchener, home economist Mary Caroline Moxon, horticulturist John Robert “Bob” Almey, dairyman Lorne Alexander Gibson, and livestock man James Reynolds “Jim” Bell.

 East-facing main entrance to the Manitoba Government Display Building (1927)